5 Steps to Kickstart Your 2019 Tax Strategy

 Reading time: 3 minutes 45 seconds

-Step One: Project your anticipated income for the coming year.
+Step One: Project your anticipated income for 2019.

-Step Two: Track your deductible expenses throughout the year.
+Step Two: Track deductible expenses throughout the year.

 Step Three: Set aside money to pay your 2019 tax liability.